BusisiwePieterson/ansible-config-mgt/README.md

 - Check the Ansible version `ansible --version`

-- Create a new GitHub repository.
+- Create a new GitHub repository

 ![image](images/Screenshot_1.png)